The-DevSec-Blueprint/dsb-digest/bp_sast_scanning_with_docker_sonarqube.md

 SonarQube is a powerful tool for static application security testing (SAST).
 It allows you to identify vulnerabilities and code smells efficiently, ensuring that your application codebase is both secure and maintainable.

 Thank you so much for reading!
 I hope you were able to take away valuable insights about setting up and using SonarQube and the Sonar Scanner.
-Please make sure you like, subscribe, and drop a comment down below letting me know what you think about this guide and the blog overall.
+Until next time, keep scanning your code, and do your best to ensure it is secure and maintainable.

 ---